serayuzgur/crates/README.md

 ## Known Issues

-Dependency name must be like cratename=version.
+FIXED: Dependency name must be like cratename=version.
 Spaces are not handled.

 ## Release Notes